awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    1 controller.go:737] successfully created PV pvc-5983ffec-96cf-40c1-9cd6-e5686ca84eca for PVC efs-claim and csi volume name fs-95bcec92::fsap-02a88145b865d3a87
    ```

-   If you don't see the previous output, run the previous command using one of the other controller pods\.
+   If you don't see the previous output, run the previous command using one of the other controller Pods\.

 1. Confirm that a persistent volume was created with a status of `Bound` to a `PersistentVolumeClaim`: